12 Things to Check Before Buying Second-hand MacBook

 Mac users set up various passwords for their devices, but one of them can be a real headache for the new Mac owner.
 Bad news if the seller set up a firmware password on their device — you won’t be able to start your Mac from the USB drive.
 When booting a Mac and hearing a startup chime, hold down the Option key.
 If you’re prompted to type in the firmware password, ask the Mac owner to turn it off.

-Here’s how to disable firmware password:
+Here’s how to disable the firmware password:

-- Turn off the Mac
+1. Turn off the Mac.

-- Click Turn Off Firmware Password
+6. Click Turn Off Firmware Password.

-- Enter the firmware password when requested
+7. Enter the firmware password when requested.

 Step 5: Check the display condition

-To spot defective pixels on the display, go to a dead pixels checker that fills your screen with pure colors.
+To spot defective pixels on the display, go to a dead pixel checker that fills your screen with pure colors.
 Alternatively, open pictures with a mono-colour background (red, green, blue, white, or black) on the used Mac.
 If any pixels are damaged, you’ll notice small spots on the display.

 It’s ok if there’s a dead pixel or two.
 However, if there are groups of broken pixels, then you probably shouldn’t buy this used MacBook.